-For offset print the linearization to fulfill to the user wishes according to DIN 33872-1 to -6 is successful.
+For offset print the linearization is very successful., and fulfills to the user wishes according to DIN 33872-1 to -6, see for example the prints of the booklet Colour and Colour Vision by K. Richter (2012).
 A visual user test with Yes/No criteria is sufficient and effective.
 No measuring equipment is needed.